The Artist Bookshelf Exhibition

 Innenwald Ceramic Vases

-In an attempt to create ceramics that match the story of my paintings, I was experimenting with different glaze colors and textures.
+In an attempt to create ceramics that match the story of my paintings, I had already been experimenting with different glaze colors and textures for a while.

 The collection of vases for the Innenwald bookshelf was originally made for glaze testing.
-I had been working on these glaze tests since last year autumn, and had to quit the tests in late February due to the lockdown.
+I had been working on these glaze tests since autumn last year, and had to quit the tests in late February due to the state of emergency.
 The vase collection captures a moment in my ceramic laboratory, where I was searching for the forest’s green.
 A vase is a vessel that can carry the forest indoors – bits and pieces of green, twigs, leafs and dried flowers.
 But I would like to create a vessel that tells the story of the forest, even if the vessel itself is empty.